fhiso/legacy-format/dates.md

-{.example}  If a newspaper reports on a golden wedding celebration in the summer of 1948, this is evidence that the wedding happened 50 years previously, and the date of the marriage *may* be entered as `CAL 1898`.
+{.example}  If a newspaper reports on a golden wedding celebration in the summer of 1948, this is evidence that the wedding happened 50 years previously, and the date of the marriage *may* be entered as "`CAL 1898`".

 When a *date* is calculated from another *date* and an *imprecise* *duration* separating them, use of the `ABT` token is *recommended*